lucernae/qgis-debug-mode/README.md

 To do some various things and modifications, see example below.

+## Change environment variable

+Docker will use environment variable defined in `.env` file.
+Overriding those will change the value in docker-compose.yml file

 ## Use different CMAKE_OPTIONS

 Changing cmake behaviour can be done via docker build variable `CMAKE_OPTIONS`.